 To be read and made available in all Churches and Chapels in the Clifton Diocese on the twenty third Sunday in Ordinary time, 8/9 September 2018.

-Dear Sisters and Brothers in Christ.
+Dear Sisters and Brothers in Christ

-With my prayers and best wishes for the year ahead
+With my best wishes and prayers

 Rt Rev Declan Lang